legal systems

 Guinean legal system and research

-Article looking at the law and legal system of the Republic of Guinea written by Ibrahima Sidibe who is Professeur de Droit at the Université General Lansana Conte de Sonfonia-Conakry, in Guinea.
-The guide was published in 2008 (and updated in 2015) on the Globalex website and made freely available by the Hauser Global Law School Program at the New York University School of Law.
-The author provides an introduction to the Constitution and the roles of the President and the Prime Minister.
-There is guidance to the functions and responsibilities of all the government departments.
+Article looking at the law and legal system of the Republic of Guinea, Ibrahima Sidibe, Professeur de Droit at the Université General Lansana Conte de Sonfonia-Conakry, in Guinea.
+Published on New York University's Globalex website and updated periodically, it gives an introduction to the Constitution and the roles of the President and the Prime Minister, and an overview of the functions and responsibilities of all the government departments.

 Law and legal research in Lesotho